IMMM-SFA/bonney_et_al_data_2025/workflow/MSD-README.md

 │   ├── reaches_of_interest.csv - Reaches extracted from the 9505 data for downstream use in analysis.
 └── geospatial/
 │   └── 9505_shapefiles/ - Shapefiles related to the DOE 9505 dataset.
+└── WRAP/basin_wams/ - Water Availability Models used as a basis for historical streamflow.
 ```

 ### Configuration Files

-**`basins.json`** contains metadata for the basins with the following attributes:
+**`basins.json`** contains basin metadata used for generating the datset.
-- `reach_id`: The name of the reach in the 9505 data which has been associated to the outflow gage.

 **`ensemble_filters.json`** define the different subsets of the 9505 ensemble used for training the BHMM models.

-**`hmm_synthetic_data_metadata.json** contains the metadata for the variables and coordinates in the NetCDF dataset.
+**`hmm_synthetic_data_metadata.json`** contains the metadata for the variables and coordinates in the NetCDF dataset.

 **`reaches_of_interest.csv`** lists the specific river reaches (COMIDs) extracted from the 9505 dataset for each basin.